Skip to main content

 The student has demonstrated very good knowledge and understanding of the main areas of the course.
 The student shows s/he can apply his/her knowledge and understanding of the course content in the workshops (activities) in a professional manner.
 The student demonstrates very good ability to gather and interpret relevant data (theory and know-how) to inform judgments that include reflection about what is asked for the assignment.
 The student is able to communicate clearly his/her ideas.
 The student is able to communicate his/her ideas in the assignments in a professional way.

-References and theories are used in the report and it is clear that the student has an understanding of the theory.
+In the reflection it is clear that the student has also an understanding of the theory.
 Writing is analytical and logical in content.
-A minimum of two (2) references for an excellent grade.
-Critical and well grounded review to peers.
+Critical and well grounded review to peers and analytical self reflection.
 (Physical attendance more than 70%.)

 Further information